-Significant matters AC's comments Revenue Recognition The AC concurred with the Management's methodology of revenue recognition which occurs at the point in time when control of the goods is transferred to the customer, generally on delivery of the goods.
-Impairment of Trade Debtors The AC reviewed the long outstanding debts to ascertain they are indeed collectable.
+KAMs AC's comments Revenue recognition The AC concurred with the management's methodology of revenue recognition which occurs at the point in time when control of the goods is transferred to the customer, generally on delivery of the goods.
+Impairment of trade debtors The AC reviewed the long outstanding debts to ascertain they are indeed collectable.
 Overall, the AC is satisfied that the management has in-place a credit evaluation system before credits are granted to its customers and that there is close monitoring of trade debtors ageing by the management as this in turn will allow the Group to take prompt actions to recover any doubtful debts.
-Allowance for Slow-moving and Obsolete Stocks The AC noted that major suppliers have provided the Group with price protection or stock rotation.
+Allowance for slow-moving and obsolete stocks The AC noted that major suppliers have provided the Group with price protection or stock rotation.
 Hence, the risks of stock obsolescence are well-controlled.

-On Behalf of the Audit Committee,
+On behalf of the Audit Committee,